willfurnass/sheffield_hpc/hpc/connecting.rst

 SSH client software on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We recommend the use of MobaXterm on Windows systems and users will find MobaXterm available on the University's managed desktops by default.
+We recommend the use of Windows Terminal on Windows systems and users will find Windows Terminal available on the University's managed desktops by default.

+- :ref:`Setting up Profiles in Windows Terminal <terminal_connecting_profile_setup>`.

 For personal systems you can download and install the *Installer edition* of `MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_.

 - :ref:`Setting up Profiles in MobaXterm <mobaxterm_connecting_profile_setup>`.